biome-sh/biome-operator/examples/persisted/README.md

 # Persistent Storage example

-Habitat objects are translated by the operator into `StatefulSet` objects, which provide optional support for persistent storage.
+Biome objects are translated by the operator into `StatefulSet` objects, which provide optional support for persistent storage.

-In order to enable persistent storage for your Habitat object, you need to:
+In order to enable persistent storage for your Biome object, you need to:

 * familiarize yourself with how persistent storage [works in Kubernetes](https://kubernetes.io/docs/concepts/storage/persistent-volumes/)
 * create a
 [`StorageClass`](https://kubernetes.io/docs/concepts/storage/storage-classes/)
-* add the `spec.v1beta2.persistentStorage` key to the Habitat object's manifest
+* add the `spec.v1beta2.persistentStorage` key to the Biome object's manifest
-* specify the `name` of the aforementioned `StorageClass` object under `spec.v1beta2.persistentStorage.storageClassName` in the Habitat object's manifest
+* specify the `name` of the aforementioned `StorageClass` object under `spec.v1beta2.persistentStorage.storageClassName` in the Biome object's manifest

 An example `StorageClass` for clusters running on minikube is provided in `minikube.yml`